foxriver76/ioBroker.docs/docs/de/adapterref/iobroker.modbus/README.md

 TR: Big-Endian is the most commonly used format for network protocols – so common, in fact, that it is also referred to as ‘network order’.

-TR: Given that the Modbus RTU message protocol is big-Endian, in order to successfully exchange a 32-bit datatype via a Modbus RTU message, the endianness of both the master and the slave must considered.
+TR: Given that the Modbus RTU message protocol is big-Endian, in order to successfully exchange a 32-bit datatype via a Modbus RTU message, the endianness of both the master, and the slave must be considered.
 Many RTU master and slave devices allow specific selection of byte order particularly in the case of software-simulated units.
-One must merely insure that both all units are set to the same byte order.
+It only has to be ensured that both units are set to the same byte order.

 TR: As a rule of thumb, the family of a device’s microprocessor determines its endianness.
 Typically, the big-Endian style (the high-order byte is stored first, followed by the low-order byte) is generally found in CPUs designed with a Motorola processor.
 The little-Endian style (the low-order byte is stored first, followed by the high-order byte) is generally found in CPUs using the Intel architecture.
 It is a matter of personal perspective as to which style is considered ‘backwards’.